 This is something I have a lot to say about and talk about a lot during the Clinical Biomechanics Boot Camps.
 The main reason I like talking about it is that it is something I used to hate seeing.
-The % of successful outcome with conservative treatment was almost always pretty close to 100% failure.
+The % of successful outcomes with conservative treatment was almost always pretty close to 100% failure.
 Surgery was always a good option to send these people of to.
 That was until this study and discussion here.
-Transitioning a runners from a heel strike to more of a forefoot strike and shortening the stride length to increase cadence now has a pretty close to 100% success rate!
+Transitioning a runner from a heel strike to more of a forefoot strike and shortening the stride length to increase cadence now has a pretty close to 100% success rate!
 I like talking about that.

 I have been talking about this as part of the Clinical Biomechanics Boot Camps for many years now.
 What is really flattering is when a participant in one of those courses contacts me down the track to say they tried what I suggested and it works.
 I like talking about that.